 What We Like:

-- Multi-pet use (dogs and cats)
+- Multi-pet friendly (dogs and cats)

-- Supports both skin and digestive health
+- Supports skin and digestive health

 - No artificial additives